klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 ```

-To exploit the deserialization induced by `phar://`, we'll generate a malicious phar file, then let the application open it passing the phar wrapper as part of the name.
-The phar wrapper will force the file to be deserialized, allowing us to start a POP chain that will eventually lead to RCE.
-We can craft a valid payload in the following way:
+To exploit the deserialization induced by `phar://`, a malicious phar file must be generated, then passed to application using the phar wrapper as part of the name.
+The phar wrapper will force the file to be deserialized, starting a POP chain that will eventually lead to RCE.
+A valid payload may be generated using the following command:

 ```bash
 $ phpggc Guzzle/RCE1 "shell_exec" "cmd /c calc" -p phar -pf desert -o desert.phar
 ```
-Then, we can test the payload launching the vulnerable script, giving as input the payload, prefixed with the phar wrapper:
+Then, the payload can be tested launching the vulnerable script, giving as input the payload, prefixed with the phar wrapper:

 ```bash
 $ php php-wrap-desert.php -fphar://desert.phar/desert -p